Vans like the 2022 GMC Savana have cargo space that can be secured to keep valuables safe from the elements and theft. - Photo: General Motors

 Work Truck conducted interviews with Ed Peper, General Motors Fleet U.S. Vice President; Dave Sowers, Head of Ram Commercial; and Nathan Oscarson, Ford commercial truck brand manager, to help readers determine what vehicle will be the best fit: A truck or a van.

-Q: How should a vocational fleet go about determining whether they need a van or a truck for the work they plan to do?
+Q: How should a vocational fleet determine whether they need a van or a truck for the work they plan to do?

 A: According to Peper of General Motors, the answer will depend on the type of work a fleet does and what capabilities it will need to get the job done.

 “Trucks are workhorses built for hauling, trailering, and towing across all terrains.
-They offer engine and transmission options for more power, and they can be upfitted to meet particular job needs, like tool and equipment storage,” he explained.
+He explained that they offer engine and transmission options for more power and can be upfitted to meet particular job needs, like tool and equipment storage,” he explained.

-On the other hand, he said vans are a great fit for courier and delivery businesses, as well as product and passenger transport over short and long distances.
+On the other hand, he said vans are an excellent fit for courier and delivery businesses and product and passenger transport over short and long distances.

 “They have cargo space that can be secured to keep valuables safe from the elements and theft.
 In addition, their size and configuration provide more space for organizing and storing tools, equipment, and merchandise, and they have sliding doors for easy loading and unloading.
 Vans can also be augmented with upfits to meet specific job requirements,” Peper said.

-Sowers of Ram Commercial, explained that while many fleets now have a mix of vehicles, the most apparent factor that needs to be taken into consideration is the payload.
-And, don't forget the potential changes in weight if you are utilizing electric vehicles
+Sowers of Ram Commercial explained that while many fleets now have a mix of vehicles, the payload is the most obvious factor that needs to be considered.
+And remember the potential changes in weight if you are utilizing electric vehicles

 “Vans can haul a heavy payload but are less proficient at towing heavy trailers.
 Trucks do a good job hauling a trailer as part of their daily work but provide less security than vans,” he stated.